 When he left the treatment facility he spent some time touring Europe, then returned to the United States and enrolled at Harvard Medical School.
 A mediocre student at best, Frederick spent more time drinking and partying than he did in a classroom, sometimes on the verge of expulsion.

-In 1861 he left Harvard to enroll in the Union Army, assigned to Company A of the 1st Massachusetts Volunteer Infantry, with the rank of sergeant.
+In 1861 Stowe left Harvard to enroll in the Union Army, assigned to Company A of the 1st Massachusetts Volunteer Infantry, with the rank of sergeant.
 He fought at the First Battle of Bull Run on July 21, 1861.
 It was the first major battle of the Civil War and resulted in a Confederate victory.
 In January, 1862, he was commissioned a lieutenant and assigned to the 1st Massachusetts Heavy Artillery.

 The unit was stationed close to Washington DC, and Harriet Beecher Stowe, afraid her son would give in to the temptations of city life, used her connections instead to get him an assignment as a captain on the staff of a longtime family friend, General Adolph von Steinwehr.
 She hoped this would keep him out of combat and also away from the lure of alcohol.
 That didn’t work out well because in July 1, 1863, it seemed like the entire Union Army moved to Gettysburg, Pennsylvania for the epic clash with rebel forces that took place there.
 During a Confederate artillery barrage on Cemetery Hill, Stowe was hit by shrapnel and suffered a head wound.
 He was treated at a field hospital at Gettysburg, and then released from the Army.